ahwayakchih/nobbic/README.markdown

 - fix backup & restore: keep customization values like PODMAN_PULL_ARGS_*, CONTAINER_ENV_*, PODMAN_CREATE_ARGS_*
   and CONTAINER_*_PORT
-- when url in config does not contain port number, redirect after login is broken
 - stop replacing app.js and src/cli/index.js, run config generator instead before calling nodebb in entrypoint.sh. we're not running in changing environment (old OpenShift v2) any more, environment variables in containers are immutable.
 To change them, one has to hack it, or simply re-create container.
 So there's no real need to override